schein-cyber/Quantum-Tomography-And-Bell-Test-/README.md

 ## Code 5 - Quantum Tomography - Density Matrices.py
 ### Description
 This code is to be used after code 4 has been implemented.
 It takes the thersholded quantum tomography files, binarizes the intensities into 0s or 1s, accounts for the same pulse being measured in a few consequenting frame.
 It then uses the binarized intensities in order to construct the effective quantum state of the system, from which a density matrix is produced by taking a ket bra multiplication of this state with itself.
 The density matrices are calculated and plotted for each of the 3 videos (10, 25, 50 bits).
 The plots are on a 3d graph, as usually used in tomography.
 In addition, this code mimics the HWP by switching Bob's H and V states, to reproduce density matrices with a HWP.
-These matrices are then additinally plotted, resulting in a total of 6 density matrices, and 1 plot with the 6 density matrices plotted in 3d.
+These matrices are then additinally plotted, resulting in a total of 6 density matrices, and 6 plots of the density matrices plotted in 3d.

 ### inputs
 The 3 thresholded intensity npz files  produced from the previous code, named "thresholded_results_tomography_ן_bits.npz" for i in [10, 25, 50].

 ### outputs
 6 Density matrices in numerical form, labeled for the corresponding amount of bits [10,25,50] and with or with a HWP.
-1 plot with the 6 density matrices plotted in 3d, with the corresponding titles.
+6 plots of the density matrices plotted in 3d, with the corresponding titles.

 ## Code 6 - Bell Test - Raw Data Extraction.py
 ### Description
 This code is used to extract the raw pulse intensity data of the bell test measurement videos.
+The code loads each video separetely, loads the highest intensity frame for this video, and then allows the user to choose the two rectangles for the intensity measurements by clicking on two points on the frame.
+The code allows the user to label these ROIs (Alice and Bob in our analysis).
+The code then processes the video using these ROIs and produces intensity over time graphs for both Alice and Bob, which are stored as npz files.

 ### inputs
-16
+16 mp.4 Video files named ""Bell a, b.mp4"" for a in [0,90,45,-45] and b in [22.5,-22.5,67.5,112.5].
+The user should change "BASE_DIR" and "PROJECT_DIR" to match their own computer

 ### outputs
+16 Raw intesity npz files, named "results_Bell_a__b.npz" for a in [0,90,45,-45] and b in [22.5,-22.5,67.5,112.5].

 ## Code 7 - Bell Test - S Calculation.py
 ### Description